open5gs/open5gs/docs/_docs/troubleshoot/02-now-in-github-issues.md

 $ sudo iptables -t nat -A POSTROUTING -s 10.45.0.0/16 ! -o ogstun -j MASQUERADE
 ```

-#### How to use a different APN for each PGW
+#### How to use a different APN for each SMF

-By default, MME selects the PGW as the first PGW node.
-To use a different APN for each PGW, specify gtpc.apn as the APN name.
-If the HSS uses WebUI to set the PGW IP for each UE, you can use a specific PGW node for each UE.
+By default, MME selects the SMF as the first SMF node.
+To use a different APN for each SMF, specify gtpc.apn as the APN name.
+If the HSS uses WebUI to set the SMF IP for each UE, you can use a specific SMF node for each UE.

 See the following example.

 ```
-### For reference, see `pgw.yaml`
+### For reference, see `smf.yaml`
-#------------------------ MME --------------------------
 #
+# smf:
+#
+#  <GTP-C Client>
+#
+#  o By default, the SMF uses the first SMF node.
+#    - To use a different APN for each SMF, specify gtpc.apn as the APN name.
+#    - If the HSS uses WebUI to set the SMF IP for each UE,
+#      you can use a specific SMF node for each UE.
+#
-#  o Two PGW are defined.
-127.0.0.3:2123 is used.
+#  o Two SMF are defined.
+127.0.0.4:2123 is used.
-#    [fe80::3%lo]:2123 is ignored.
+#    [fe80::3%@loopback_devname@]:2123 is ignored.
 #    gtpc:
-#      - addr: 127.0.0.3
+#      - addr: 127.0.0.4
-#      - addr: fe80::3%lo
+#      - addr: fe80::3%@loopback_devname@
 #
-#  o One PGW is defined. if prefer_ipv4 is not true,
+#  o One SMF is defined. if prefer_ipv4 is not true,
-#    [fe80::3%lo] is selected.
+#    [fe80::3%@loopback_devname@] is selected.
 #    gtpc:
 #      - addr:
-#        - 127.0.0.3
+#        - 127.0.0.4
-#        - fe80::3%lo
+#        - fe80::3%@loopback_devname@
 #
-#  o Two PGW are defined with a different APN.
+#  o Two SMF are defined with a different APN.
-#    - Note that if PGW IP for UE is configured in HSS,
+#    - Note that if SMF IP for UE is configured in HSS,
 #      the following configurion for this UE is ignored.
 #    gtpc:
-#      - addr: 127.0.0.3
+#      - addr: 127.0.0.4
 #        apn: internet
 #      - addr: 127.0.0.5
 #        apn: volte
 #
-#  o If APN is omitted, the default APN uses the first PGW node.
+#  o If APN is omitted, the default APN uses the first SMF node.
 #    gtpc:
-#      - addr: 127.0.0.3
+#      - addr: 127.0.0.4
 #      - addr: 127.0.0.5
 #        apn: volte
-#
 ```

 The IP address of the UE can also use a different UE pool depending on the APN.

 ```
-### For reference, see `pgw.yaml`
+### For reference, see `smf.yaml`
+#  <PDN Configuration with UE Pool>
 #
-#  <UE Pool>
-#
 #  o IPv4 Pool
 #    $ sudo ip addr add 10.45.0.1/16 dev ogstun
 #
-#    ue_pool:
+#    pdn:
 #      addr: 10.45.0.1/16
 #
 #  o IPv4/IPv6 Pool
 #    $ sudo ip addr add 10.45.0.1/16 dev ogstun
 #    $ sudo ip addr add cafe:1::1/64 dev ogstun
 #
-#    ue_pool:
+#    pdn:
 #      - addr: 10.45.0.1/16
 #      - addr: cafe:1::1/64
 #